gianfrancodemarco/site/content/posts/Enhancing LLM Tool Usage with Converso.md

 ## Considerations

-The problem shown above is enough to limit any implementation of tools in real life products.
+The problem shown above is enough to limit any implementation of tools in real-life products.
 The lack of control over LLM actions poses a significant risk.

 One might argue that a smarter prompt or a more advanced model could mitigate this issue, and they would likely be correct.
-However this approach is more costly (better models cost more) and still solely relies onto the LLM to understand what to do with little guidance.
+However, this approach is more costly (better models cost more) and still solely relies upon the LLM to understand what to do with little guidance.
 Also, relying on the conversation history still poses a big limit.
-Most applications limit the length of the history that is carried during the conversation to reduce costs and avoid to exceed the model's context window.
-And what if the tool requires a lot of data and some of it falls out of the history?
+Most applications limit the length of the history that is carried during the conversation to reduce costs and avoid exceeding the model's context window.
+And what if the tool requires a lot of data and some of it falls out of history?
 Besides, asking the model to extract all of the input data from the entire textual history is just pushing the limit.

 There must be a better way.